• Skip to primary navigation

 What is a Lamb Shank?

 Lamb shank or shank of lamb is the lower part of the leg of lamb.
-It is traditionally a tough and therefore economical, but very flavourful, part of the animal.
-It becomes beautifully tender if cooked low and slow.
+It is traditionally a tough and therefore economical, but very flavorful, part of the animal.
+It becomes beautifully tender if cooked low and slow in a braise or lamb stew.

 Can You Overcook Lamb Shanks?